 The right combination of HVAC systems can considerably improve efficiency and the enjoyment of the living space.
 A hybrid heating system partners an electric heat pump and gas furnace, utilizing the advantages of both while eliminating the drawbacks of each.
 The heat pump carries the workload during the summer and much of the winter.
 When the temperature drops, the gas furnace automatically takes over.

-Take a look at some of the advantages of implementing a hybrid heating system for homeowners across Morris, Steinbach, Lorette, Niverville Ste-Anne, Mitchell LaBroquerie, Blumenort & St-Pierre-Jolys, MB:
+Take a look at some of the advantages of implementing a hybrid heating system for homeowners across Morris, Steinbach, Lorette, Niverville Ste-Anne, Mitchell LaBroquerie, Blumenort, St-Pierre-Jolys & Winnipeg, MB:

 - Energy savings – Heat pumps tend to be more energy-efficient than gas furnaces.
 Rather than generate heat through a combustion process, they move existing heat from one place to another, keeping costs low.
 When the weather turns overly cold, the heat pump struggles.
 The furnace becomes the best option for efficiency and takes over demand.